 Great Pyrenees temperament is loyal, affectionate, patient and calm.
 These stubborn, strong willed dogs make excellent watchdogs and guard dogs too.
 Although they can be aggressive with strangers, they are strongly bonded to their families and very chilled out when in an environment they are relaxed in.
 They are good with kids, dogs and animals they know, but less so with others.
-Today we share Great Pyrenees temperament traits, behaviors and personalities.
-And let you know how they get on with different lifestyles and families.

 - Great Pyrenees temperament with children